meld-cp/obsidian-build/docs/user-guide.md

 ````
 To run it, select the `Meld-Build: Run` command from the command pallette.

 Notice that the `JavaScript` codeblock above is accompanied with the text `meld-build`.
-This allows the plugin to sandbox and run the code within.
+This tells the plugin to sandbox and run the code within.

-The `$` accessor provides a way to use the meld-build API (See below).
+The `$` accessor provides a way to use the `meld-build` [API](docs/api.md).

 ## What happens when a note is run?